Operation Pheasant: US drive to Mark River

-Rebound – Roosendaal to Willemstad
+Operation Rebound – Roosendaal to Willemstad

-The British 49th Polar Bear Division along with the 4th Canadian Armoured Division moved in the direction of Breda.
+The British 49th Division along with the 4th Canadian Armoured Division moved in the direction of Breda.
 The Polar Bears were to attack towards Loenhout, and then unleash Clarkeforce to exploit the breakthrough and move up the main road to Wuustwezel in Operation Rebound.
 On 20 October Rebound started with a barrage following which Clarkeforce was launched at 16.00, bypassing some strongpoints to be mopped up by supporting troops, and reached an area known as 'Stone Bridge'.
 The fight for this point took most of the remaining afternoon, but the bridge was seized before it could be completely demolished, and Clarkeforce pushed across it and into Wuustwezel from the rear taking about 500 prisoners during the day.
 The tanks then pushed on in the darkness until halted by German made roadblocks.

 The division then advanced towards Nieuwmoer.
 The spearhead of Clarkeforce was halted by German held woods, until it was pounded by artillery and the advance continued.
 On 22 October, Esschen, was reached and taken after clearing scattered German pockets.
 56th Infantry Brigade prepared the way by advancing from Esschen to Nispen during the night of 25/26 October.
 Clarkeforce made for its push towards Brembosch the following morning against strong German rearguards.
 Many obstacles were encountered as well as German resistance – a massive anti-tank ditch had to be crossed which they achieved.
 Soon the 49th Division would face a German counterattack.

 The loss of the Esschen and its vital crossroads angered Oberkommando der Wehrmacht realising this had been its weakest point.
 Withdrawal was refused and the commander of LXVII Corps Otto Sponheimer launched a large counterattack.
 The 49th felt the full brunt of 245th Infantry Division's counterattack which had been instructed to retake Wuestwezel with the support of their parent LXVII Corps’ artillery.
 The counterattack fell heavily on the Leicestershire Regiment when two platoons of its A Company were overrun – and six German tanks then broke through.
 Nevertheless, the rest of the Leicester's fought back and accompanied by Churchill tanks, four German tanks were knocked out.
 The Germans continued the attack until the evening when they had withdrawn having suffered heavy losses in men as well as having thirteen tanks and Self propelled guns knocked out in total.

 By 31 October, Clarkeforce had moved through Wouw and reached Roosendaal.
 A requested set-piece artillery and armour supported assault on the city was ordered as they were expecting heavy resistance.
 A patrol under cover of a mist discovered however that the Germans had in fact pulled out, which saved the city and its populace from further destruction.
 The 49th Division's final objective was the town of Willemstad on the Hollands Diep.
 This was 10 mi away across terrain unsuitable for armour, so Clarkeforce was disbanded and the division carried out a conventional infantry advance.
 Willemstad was liberated with virtually no resistance on 6 November after the German garrison withdrew across the Hollands Diep.